 Taking out student loans can be overwhelming, especially when it’s the only way you can pay for your education.
-While federal student loans remain a top option for most students, the best private student loans can be a compelling option for those who have maxed out their federal loans or who can land a very competitive interest rate because of excellent credit.
+While federal student loans remain a top option for most students, the best private student loans can be a compelling option for those who have maxed out their loans or who can land a very competitive rate because of excellent credit.

 The first step to obtaining federal student loans is filing your FAFSA — the earlier, the better.
-If you’re considering a private lender, you’ll want to start by shopping around for the best student loan rates using a site like Credible.com.
+If you’re considering a private lender, you’ll want to start by shopping around for the best rates using a site like Credible.com.